ANAMCraft/ANAM-Support-Docs/articles/what-is-an-anam-maker-market-and-how-do-i-participate.md

 ## Conclusion

-Participating in ANAM Maker Markets is a valuable opportunity for vendors to enhance their visibility and connect with buyers while enjoying reduced commission rates.
+Participating in ANAM Maker Markets is a valuable opportunity for makers to enhance their visibility and connect with buyers while enjoying reduced commission rates.

 ## Frequently Asked Questions (FAQ)

 - **Q: What is an ANAM Maker Market?**
-  **A:** ANAM Maker Markets are online events where wholesale buyers and vendors connect for trading with exclusive promotions.
+  **A:** ANAM Maker Markets are online events where wholesale buyers and makers connect for trading with exclusive promotions.

-- **Q: How do I participate as a vendor?**
+- **Q: How do I participate as a maker?**
   **A:** Makers can sign up through the Maker Portal by following the prompts under "Maker Markets."

 - **Q: What are the commission rates for participating makers?**